 - “We gave up discussing anything with family...Acquaintances and strangers used to bother us, but now that I have the proof that it works ...
 [But some] still try to think of something wrong, like how she missed the prom or doesn't act like a ‘teenage girl.'
 It seemed to be somehow unusual in a bad way to have a mid-teen act like a graduate student, like maybe we had somehow been responsible for her being so ‘different.’”

 - “My son hates explaining what we do or don’t do at length to people who disapprove.”

 - “Whenever you do something so outside the norm you have to practically become a spokesman for it.
 I’m not really interested in being the poster child for unschooling or putting my kids in that role, but it seems to be expected nonetheless.”

 Quotations illustrating parents’ needs to “deschool” their own minds in order to practice unschooling effectively

-• “The primary [challenge] is getting over my own worries that they aren’t learning enough.
+- “The primary [challenge] is getting over my own worries that they aren’t learning enough.
 I have to deschool myself constantly.
 There are so many messages in the media, and through family members (cousins, grandma, aunts) that my kids should know certain things on the school schedule.
-I have to remind myself constantly that they are always learning things, and that they have such a wonderful love of learning, and that they do not need to be on some else’s schedule.”
+I have to remind myself constantly that they are always learning things, that they have such a wonderful love of learning, and that they do not need to be on someone else’s schedule.”

-• “Our own conditioning is the biggest challenge.
-The disapproval and criticism from family and friends is easier to deal with than the old tapes playing in our own heads.”
+- “Our own conditioning is the biggest challenge.
+The disapproval and criticism from family and friends are easier to deal with than the old tapes playing in our own heads.”